The Birmingham Buddhist Centre is part of the Triratna Buddhist Community

 The Birmingham Buddhist Centre is committed to going for refuge to the Buddha, the Dharma and the Sangha.
 As part of the Triratna Buddhist Community we aim to build on and be part of the development of Sangharakshita’s vision for communicating the Buddha’s teachings.
 This is offered for the benefit of all.

-We have been sharing the teachings of Buddhism and developing our community in Birmingham for over 30 years.
-Based in the UK’s second largest city, with all its diversity, we aspire to offer these teachings in an inclusive way to all who want to learn them, regardless of gender, means, sexuality, religion, class, age, or any other consideration.
+We have been sharing the teachings of Buddhism and developing our community in Birmingham for nearly 35 years, moving to our current premises in 1998.
+Based in the UK’s second largest city, with all its diversity, we aspire to offer these teachings in an inclusive way to all who want to learn them, regardless of gender, means, sexuality, religion, class, age, physical difficulties or any other consideration.

 For those who want to commit themselves to the Three Jewels, we have a clear path of training to help you develop and deepen your understanding, in the context of a lively community of friends helping each other take their practice deeper, sharing the joys and challenges of spiritual life.
 Together, we are actively engaged in working out how to put the Buddha’s teachings into practice in a rich, complex and diverse world.